top of page

 - Read only access to clinical level data for the Network Clinical Leads – this will enable the BadgerNet report to be customised according to pathways

-2. Two week turnaround for Neonatal Unit Service Leads to complete Exception Reporting Form around unit exceptions.
+2. Two-week turnaround for Neonatal Unit Service Leads to complete Exception Reporting Form once a list of exceptions is received.